Thesys-lab/parity-models/train/README.md

 * [data](data): Directory to which datasets will be downloaded.
 * [datasets](datasets): PyTorch `Dataset` implementations for generating samples for training the encoding and decoding functions.
+* [loss](loss): PyTorch loss function modifications used for learning encoders and decoders.
 * [util](util): Utility methods used throughout the repository.
 * [parity_model_trainer.py](parity_model_trainer.py): Top-level class for training a parity model.
 * [train_config.py](train_config.py): Script to configure and launch a training run.